 This process of creating multiple layers of encryption and then removing one layer at each node is where the name The Onion Router comes from.

 To connect to Tor on Android, you need to use its Orbot package.
-It allows you to access instant message services, email, and the web without your ISP or others snooping.
+This allows you to access instant message services, email, and the web without your ISP or others snooping.
 Your connection is completely anonymous to the websites you visit.

-3. Create Secure Passwords
+3. Create Secure Passwords and Enable Two-factor Authentication

 Here's a quick list of general dos and don’ts for secure password habits: